 Gargle every 2 hours with 1/4 teaspoon of salt dissolved in 1/2 cup of warm water.
 Suck on throat lozenges and cough drops to moisten your throat.

-Cough medicines are available but it is unclear how effective they actually are.
+Cough medicines are available but it is unclear how well they actually work.

-Put fluid back into your body.
+Put fluids back into your body.
 Take frequent sips of clear liquids such as water or broth.
-Do not drink beverages with a lot of sugar in them, such as juices and sodas.
+Avoid drinks that have a lot of sugar in them, such as juices and sodas.
 These can make diarrhea worse.
 Older children and adults can drink sports drinks.

 As your appetite returns, you can resume your normal diet.
-Ask your doctor whether there are any foods you should avoid.
+Ask your healthcare provider if there are any foods you should avoid.

-When you first notice symptoms, ask your health care provider if antiviral medications are appropriate.
+When you first notice symptoms, ask your healthcare provider if antiviral medicines are appropriate.
 Antibiotics should not be taken for colds or flu.
-Also, call your doctor if you have any of the following symptoms or if you aren’t feeling better after 7 days:
+Also, call your healthcare provider if you have any of the following symptoms or if you aren't feeling better after 7 days:

 Shortness of breath